Daiwv/crypto_chart/README.md

 # crypto_chart
-Plotting BTC-ETH chart from Bittrex using Bittrex API
+Plotting BTC-ETH chart from Bittrex using Bittrex API.